Summer 2024 Reading Program

 Glenside, PA 19038

-Once your application and deposit are received, you will receive an email confirmation for your child’s space in the program.
+Once your application and payment is received, you will receive an email confirmation for your space in the program.

 About the Summer Reading Program by Arcadia Community Learning Center